Credit Card Processing Fees: What You Need to Know

 - Type of card used

-Each card brand set their own rates.
+Each card brand sets their own rates.
+They may differ even for the same business.
 American Express cards have higher processing fees than Visa, Mastercard, and Discover. - Processing method

-As mentioned before, in-person swiped cards have lower rates, while online purchases have higher interchange fees. - Type of business
+In-person swiped cards have lower rates, while online purchases have higher interchange fees for the higher risk of fraud. - Type of business

 These fees aren't as high as interchange fees, but they still take away a small percentage.
 The current assessment fees[1] are: